Spot the Sparkle: How to Tell If It Is Cubic Zirconia or Diamond

 1. Check the Metal Setting

-One of the biggest differences you will notice between cubic zirconia jewellery and diamond jewellery is the metal setting.
-Since cubic zirconia jewellery is more affordable than diamond jewellery, the gemstone is often set in metal that may contain nickel or copper alloy.
-For example, gemstones set in gold plating or gold vermeil are likely cubic zirconia.
+One of the biggest differences you’ll notice between cubic zirconia jewellery and diamond jewellery is the metal setting.
+Since cubic zirconia is more affordable than diamonds, these gemstones are often set in metals such as nickel or copper alloys.
+For instance, gemstones set in gold plating or gold vermeil are likely cubic zirconia.
+At ZHULIAN, our gold plated cubic zirconia pieces are crafted with high-quality plating to ensure durability and a luxurious finish.

 2. Light Test

-NOTE: When conducting the light test on smaller gemstones, you will notice that they may not be as brilliant as the larger gemstones.
+Note: When testing smaller gemstones, they may not appear as brilliant as larger ones.

 3. Fog Test

-NOTE: Depending on how clean the gemstone is, you may also notice some water droplets forming on the surface of the cubic zirconia after the test.
+Note: Depending on how clean the gemstone is, small water droplets may form on the surface of cubic zirconia after the test.
+Regular gentle cleaning helps maintain its radiant shine.

 4. Sink Test

-Fill ¾ of a glass with room-temperature water and drop your loose gemstones into the glass to see if they float or sink.
+Fill ¾ of a glass with room-temperature water and drop your loose gemstones into the glass.
 If the gemstone floats on the water surface, it is likely a cubic zirconia.
 On the other hand, if the gemstone has sunk to the bottom of the glass, it is likely a diamond because diamonds are denser than water.
+While density differs between the two stones, cubic zirconia remains a popular choice for its impressive brilliance and visual similarity to diamonds.

 Once you are finished with the sink test, use a pair of tweezers to retrieve the gemstones so that you won’t lose them.